 GCSEs at grade 4 and above, which should ideally include English, Maths and Science.
 Students should have strong communication skills and a genuine interest in business.
+High quality organisation and resilient research skills are vital due to the coursework nature of assessment.
 You do not need a GCSE in Business, but it may be an advantage.